Gary Taffet On Constructing an Employee Benefits Plan

 - Finally, make sure that communication is an utmost priority—meaning, make sure you do not hesitate to communicate any benefits changes or important happenings to your employees.

-By following these tips, you can make absolutely certain that your employee benefits program is clearly understood by your employees—and that they, in turn, feel as though you are recognizing and appreciating them!
+As Gary Taffet notes, by following these tips, you can make absolutely certain that your employee benefits program is clearly understood by your employees—and that they, in turn, feel as though you are recognizing and appreciating them!

 A Final Word